CivicActions/ssp-toolkit/docs/controls/AT.md

 #### CivicActions Responsibility

-CivicActions' Director of Human Resources provides users with security responsibilities role-based security training on an annual basis.
+CivicActions' Security provides users with security responsibilities role-based security training on an annual basis.
 The training is provided and tracked by the CivicActions Information Security Office.

-#### LINCS specific control or LINCS Responsibility

-LINCS requires system administrator and managers to complete the associated role-based training annually.

-#### Amazon Web Services (AWS) US-East/West control support

-The system partially inherits this control from the FedRAMP Provisional ATOs granted to both the ACE and AWS Cloud Service Providers.